Free volunteer survey templates

 Email is widely accepted as the primary means of communication among organizations and their stakeholders.
-In fact, it’s how many successful volunteer programs keep their volunteers engaged throughout the year.
+It's how many successful volunteer programs keep their volunteers engaged throughout the year.

 We recommend that you email your volunteer network at least once per month.
 You can even implement a volunteer newsletter—a great way to keep in touch in a casual, friendly way (without feeling like you're asking too much).

 Need some fresh email content ideas?
-Here are a few to include in your next volunteer email:
+Here are a few to include in your following volunteer email: